 Broadcasting advertising revenue is generated primarily from the sale of television advertising time to local, national and political customers.
 Internet advertising revenue is generated from the sale of advertisements associated with our stations' websites.
 Advertising revenue is billed to the customer and recognized when the advertisement is broadcast or appears on our stations' websites.
 Broadcast network compensation is generated by contractual payments to us from the broadcast networks.
 Broadcast network compensation is recognized on a straight-line basis over the life of the contract.
 Retransmission consent revenue is generated by payments to us from cable and satellite distribution systems for their retransmission of our broadcasts.
 Retransmission consent revenue is recognized as earned over the life of the contract.
 Production and other revenue consists primarily of revenue earned from the production of programming and tower rent.
 Revenue from the production of programming is recognized as the programming is produced.
 Tower rent is recognized over the life of the rental agreements.
 Consulting revenue is generated from consulting services provided to Young Broadcasting, Inc. and includes a base and an incentive component.
 Revenue from the base component is fixed and is recognized on a straight line basis over the term of the agreement.
+Revenue from the incentive component is variable and is determined by our performance.
 Revenue from the incentive component of the consulting agreement is recognized when the amount earned becomes estimable and payment is probable.